15 Great Things To Do In Medellin To Live The City Like A Local

 Considered dangerous in the past, today Colombia’s second largest city is a favourite destination for many travellers.
 With so many things to do in Medellin, places to visit and restaurants to try, rest assured you will have a great time.

-Read on to discover what to do in Medellin to experience the city like a local.
+Read on to discover what to do in Medellin, one of the top places to visit in Colombia, and experience the city like a local.

 **Guest post by Daniel James from Layer Culture